 - eggs

-You can easily substitute in *(affiliate) French green lentils.
-Give my Puy Lentil Recipe for a healthy pasta sauce a try.
+Green lentils or puy lentils are another variety.
+This Puy Lentil Recipe is delicious over spaghetti squash.
 They work great in Green Lentil Cream Cheese Balls too.
 A fun and healthy appetizer.

 Making Poached Eggs and Lentil Hash